 Many buyers are concerned about the cost and hassle of replacing existing systems, so much so that many forego the prospect of something that could offer a better experience or fit.
 Boost your prospect’s confidence by discussing how you will facilitate a smooth installation.
 Not only is this a chance to assuage their fears, but it is also a great time to engage the prospect by asking them directly how they expect the process to unfold.

 Use the information you uncovered about your prospect’s environment to your benefit by highlighting how well your product works with or supports some of their existing products or tools.
-By helping your prospect realize some of their existing investments have value, you make them feel good about previous decisions and reinforce the idea that your product could also be a solid choice.
+By helping your prospect realize that some of their existing investments have value, you make them feel good about previous decisions and reinforce the idea that your product is a solid choice.

 7. Discuss the Customer Experience

 Buyers today are being courted by more businesses than ever and, in an effort to eliminate options, are looking for information that further differentiates competitors.
-In addition to your product or service, plan to cover all the ways in which you support a stellar user experience, end to end.
+In addition to your product or service, be sure to cover all the ways in which you support a stellar user experience.

 If your business offers professional certification in an industry specialization, mention this during your demo.
-This information can surprisingly influence a purchase decision one way or the other, especially if your product is particularly popular with managed service providers such as third-party IT administrators, or through popular large distributors such as CDW, Connection, and Zones.
+This information can surprisingly influence a purchase decision one way or the other, especially if your product is particularly popular with managed service providers, such as third-party IT administrators, or through popular large distributors like CDW, Connection, and Zones.

 Provide Technical Assistance & Support Information

-Prospects who are seriously interested in your product or service will want to know how to request assistance should problems arise unexpectedly.
-Navigate to an internet browser showing your pre-loaded customer support page or provide evidence of an available and well-equipped technical support team during your product demo.
+Prospects who are seriously interested in your product or service will want to know how to request assistance if problems arise unexpectedly.
+Navigate to an internet browser showing your preloaded customer support page or provide evidence of an available and well-equipped technical support team during your product demo.

 Many businesses offer professional development or product training services.
-If this is one of your offerings, share this information during your product demo, as well.
+If this is one of your offerings, share this information during your product demo.
 It could be what further sets you apart from competitors and convinces prospective customers that you are the best long-term choice.

 8. Address Concerns & Questions